State of Mexico: Culture

 The making of fireworks is best known in Tultepec in the municipality of Lerma.
 Not only are firecrackers and rockets made, but elaborate contraptions with firecrackers placed to move the parts when lit are made as well.
 These can be called "castillos" (castles) or "toritos" (little bulls) depending on their shape.
 These are used during religious and secular festivals such as Saints' Day and Independence Day.
 Tultepec holds a fireworks festival each year.

 Other crafts practiced in the state include the making of candies, basketry, artistic ironwork, and items from bone, horn, stone, and wood.

 Traditional dances performed in the state include the Danza de los Concheros, Danza de Moros y Cristianos, Doce Pares de Francia, Morisma, and Santiagos.
 One particular to Mexico State is the El Tzimare-cu, which is performed by the Otomi communities in Xonacatlán, Villa Cuauhtemoc, and Temoaya.

 The state is known for its red and black moles, the barbacoa of Capulhuac and Tenango del Valle, the chorizo sausage of Toluca, and the cheese products of Ayapango and Aculco.
 Beverages include pulque and "tecui."

-Major festivals and fairs in the state include the Feria de San Isidro Labrador, an agricultural fair in Metepec, the Festival de la Quimera, a cultural fair in Metepec, the Feria Internacional del Caballo horse fair in Texcoco, the Feria de la Nuez (Nut Fair) in Amecameca, the Festival de las Almas and Fiests de San Francisco de Asis in Valle de Bravo and the Feria de Alfeñique, which sells candies and other traditional goods for Day of the Dead.
+Major festivals and fairs in the state include the Feria de San Isidro Labrador, an agricultural fair in Metepec; the Festival de la Quimera, a cultural fair in Metepec; the Feria Internacional del Caballo horse fair in Texcoco; the Feria de la Nuez (Nut Fair) in Amecameca; the Festival de las Almas and Fiesta de San Francisco de Asis in Valle de Bravo; and the Feria de Alfeñique, which sells candies and other traditional goods for Day of the Dead.

 The Orquesta Sinfónica del Estado de México or Mexico State Symphonic Orchestra was established in 1971 by Enrique Bátiz Campbell.
 It is based in Toluca in the Felipe Villanueva Hall.
 It has given performances in various parts of both the state and nation of Mexico.
 It has made more recordings than any other state orchestra in the country, and in the 2000s it made its first appearances outside of Mexico in the United States and Europe.